Joserra13/automated-aquarium/src/README.md

 ## Structure

-This folder contains all the important information of the components that run the Automated Aquarium.
-Items will be added after they are being developed.
+This directory contains detailed information about the components that power the Automated Aquarium system.
+Additional items will be included as they are developed.

-## List of components
+## List of Components

 - [Automatic Feeder](./RaspberryPi-Pico-W/Feeder/)